yoyocm/kata-tennis/README.md

 ### To-do list
 - [x] Create Game object
 - [x] Create Player object
 - [x] Create Score object
 - [x] Use faker module to generate fake first and last names
+- [ ] Match has to return Player who won or None
 - [ ] Define an entity as opponent on a match and player will inherit from this entity (to handle doubles tennis matches)
 - [ ] Use Factory design pattern to generate players
 - [ ] Implement tests for Game object
-- [ ] Implement tests for Score object
+- [x] Implement tests for Score object
+- [x] Implement tests for Player object
-- [ ] Run CI on commits
+- [x] Run CI on commits
 - [ ] Generate requirements.txt file
 - [ ] Add attributes in Player object
-- [ ] Simulate matches with Player attributes
+- [ ] Handle deuce situation